OpenEvalProject/evals/manuscripts/elife-49898/v3/manuscript.md

 ## Materials and methods

-## Cohort details
+### Cohort details

 The four discovery cohorts, totaling 10,115 individuals, were Rotterdam Study (RS, N = 3,193, North-Western Europeans from the Netherlands), TwinsUK (N = 1,020, North-Western Europeans from the UK), ALSPAC (N = 3,707, North-Western Europeans from the UK), and Pittsburgh 3D Facial Norms study (PITT, N = 2,195, European ancestry from the United States).
 The three replication cohorts, totaling 7917 individuals, were CANDELA Study (N = 5,958, Latin Americans with ancestry admixture estimated at 48% European, 46% Native American and 6% African), Xinjiang Uyghur Study (UYG, N = 858, Uyghurs from China with ancestry admixture estimated at 50% East Asian and 50% European), and Queensland Institute of Medical Research Study (QIMR, N = 1,101, North-Western European ancestry from Australia).
 Three-dimensional facial surface images were acquired in all discovery cohorts and UYG, while frontal 2-dimensional photographs were used in CANDELA and QIMR.

-## Rotterdam Study (RS)
+### Rotterdam Study (RS)

 The RS is a population based cohort study of 14,926 participants aged 45 years and older, living in the same suburb of Rotterdam, the Netherlands (Hofman et al., 2013).
 The present study includes 3193 participants of Dutch European ancestry, for whom high-resolution 3dMDface digital photographs were taken.
 Genotyping was carried out using the Infinium II HumanHap 550K Genotyping BeadChip version 3 (Illumina, San Diego, California USA).
 Collection and purification of DNA have been described previously (Kayser et al., 2008).
 All SNPs were imputed using MACH software (www.sph.umich.edu/csg/abecasis/MaCH/) based on the 1000-Genomes Project reference population information (Abecasis et al., 2012).
 Genotype and individual quality controls have been described in detail previously (Lango Allen et al., 2010).
 After all quality controls, the current study included a total of 6,886,439 autosomal SNPs (MAF > 0.01, imputation R2 > 0.8, SNP call rate > 0.97, HWE > 1e-4).
 The Rotterdam Study has been approved by the Medical Ethics Committee of the Erasmus MC (registration number MEC 02.1015) and by the Dutch Ministry of Health, Welfare and Sport (Population Screening Act WBO, license number 1071272–159521 PG).
 The Rotterdam Study has been entered into the Netherlands National Trial Register (NTR; R; www.trialregister.nl) an) and into the WHO International Clinical Trials Registry Platform (ICTRP; P; www.who.int/ictrp/network/primary/en/) und under shared catalogue number NTR6831.
 All participants provided written informed consent to participate in the study and to have their information obtained from treating physicians.

-## TwinsUK study
+### TwinsUK study

 The TwinsUK study included 1020 phenotyped participants (all female and all of Caucasian ancestry) within the TwinsUK adult twin registry based at St. Thomas’ Hospital in London.
 All participants provided fully informed consent under a protocol reviewed by the St. Thomas’ Hosptal Local Research Ethics Committee.
 Genotyping of the TwinsUK cohort was done with a combination of Illumina HumanHap300 and HumanHap610Q chips.
 Intensity data for each of the arrays were pooled separately and genotypes were called with the Illuminus32 calling algorithm, thresholding on a maximum posterior probability of 0.95 as previously described (The MuTHER Consortium, 2011).
 Imputation was performed using the IMPUTE 2.0 software package using haplotype information from the 1000 Genomes Project (Phase 1, integrated variant set across 1092 individuals, v2, March 2012).
 After all quality controls, the current study included a total of 4,699,858 autosomal SNPs (MAF > 0.01, imputation R2 > 0.8, SNP call rate > 0.97, HWE > 1e-4) and 1020 individuals.

-## ALSPAC study
+### ALSPAC study

 The Avon Longitudinal Study of Parents and Children (ALSPAC) is a longitudinal study that recruited pregnant women living in the former county of Avon in the United Kingdom, with expected delivery dates between 1st April 1991 and 31st December 1992.
 The initial number of enrolled pregnancies was 14,541 resulting in 14,062 live births and 13,988 children alive at the age of 1.
 When the oldest children were approximately 7 years of age, additional eligible cases who had failed to join the study originally were added to the study.
 Full details of study enrolment have been described in detail previously (Boyd et al., 2013; Fraser et al., 2013; Golding et al., 2001).
 A total of 9,912 ALSPAC children were genotyped using the Illumina HumanHap550 quad genome-wide SNP genotyping platform.
 Individuals were excluded from further analysis based on incorrect sex assignments; heterozygosity (0.345 for the Sanger data and 0.330 for the LabCorp data); individual missingness (>3%); cryptic relatedness (>10% IBD) and non-European ancestry (detected by a multidimensional scaling analysis seeded with HapMap two individuals).
 The resulting post-quality control dataset contained 8237 individuals.
 The post-quality control ALSPAC children were combined with the ALSPAC mothers cohort (Fraser et al., 2013) and imputed together using a subset of markers common to both the mothers and the children.
 The combined sample was pre-phased using ShapeIT (v2.r644) (Delaneau et al., 2012) and imputed to the 1000 Genomes reference panel (Phase 1, Version3) (Auton et al., 2015) using IMPUTE3 V2.2.2 (Howie et al., 2009).
 The present study sample included 3707 individuals with 3D facial images, genotype and covariate data.
 Ethical approval for the study was obtained from the ALSPAC Ethics and Law Committee and the Local Research Ethics Committees.
 Please note that the study website contains details of all the data that is available through a fully searchable data dictionary and variable search tool: http://www.bristol.ac.uk/alspac/researchers/our-data/.

-## Pittsburgh 3D Facial Norms (PITT) sample, United States
+### Pittsburgh 3D Facial Norms (PITT) sample, United States

 The current study included 2195 individuals from the 3D Facial Norms dataset (Weinberg et al., 2016).
 These individuals were recruited at four US sites (Pittsburgh, Seattle, Houston, and Iowa City), were of self-identified European ancestry, and ranged in age from 3 to 49 years.
 Exclusion criteria included any individuals with a history of significant facial trauma, congenital defects of the face, surgical alteration of the face, or any medical conditions affecting the facial posture.
 DNA was extracted from saliva samples and genotyped along with 72 HapMap control samples for 964,193 SNPs on the Illumina (San Diego, CA) HumanOmniEx- press+Exome v1.2 array plus 4,322 SNPs of custom content by the Center for Inherited Disease Research (CIDR).
 Samples were interrogated for genetic sex, chromosomal aberrations, relatedness, genotype call rate, and batch effects.
 SNPs were interrogated for call rate, discordance among duplicate samples, Mendelian errors among HapMap controls (parent-offspring trios), deviations from Hardy-Weinberg equilibrium, and sex differences in allele frequencies and heterozygosity.
 To assess population structure, we performed principal component analysis (PCA) using subsets of uncorrelated SNPs.
 Based on the scatterplots of the principal components (PCs) and scree plots of the eigenvalues, we determined that population structure was captured in four PCs of ancestry.
 Imputation of unobserved variants was performed using haplotypes from the 1000 Genomes Project Phase three as the reference.
 Imputation was performed using IMPUTE2.
 We used an info score of > 0.5 at the SNP level and a genotype probability of > 0.9 at the SNP-per-participant level as filters for imputed SNPs.
 Masked variant analysis, in which genotyped SNPs were imputed in order to assess imputation quality, indicated high accuracy of imputation.
 Institutional Review Board (IRB) approval was obtained at each recruitment center and all subjects gave written informed consent prior to participation: University of Pittsburgh IRB #PRO09060553 and IRB0405013; Seattle Children’s IRB #12107; University of Iowa Human Subjects Office/IRB #200912764 and #200710721; UT Health Committee for the Protection of Human Subjects #HSC-DB-09–0508 and #HSC-MS-03–090.

-## Xinjiang uyghur (UYG) study
+### Xinjiang uyghur (UYG) study

 The UYG samples were collected at Xinjiang Medical University in 2013–2014.
 In total, 858 individuals (including 333 males and 525 females, with an age range of 17–25) were enrolled.
 The research was conducted with the official approval from the Ethics Committee of the Shanghai Institutes for Biological Sciences, Shanghai, China.
 All participants had provided written consent.
 All samples were genotyped using the Illumina HumanOmniZhongHua-8 chips, which interrogates 894,517 SNPs.
 Individuals with more than 5% missing data, related individuals, and the ones that failed the X-chromosome sex concordance check or had ethnic information incompatible with their genetic information were excluded.
 SNPs with more than 2% missing data, with a minor allele frequency smaller than 1%, and the ones that failed the Hardy–Weinberg deviation test (p<1e-5) were also excluded.
 After applying these filters, we obtained a dataset of 709 samples with 810,648 SNPs for the Uyghurs.
 The chip genotype data were firstly phased using SHAPEIT (O'Connell et al., 2014).
 IMPUTE2 (Howie et al., 2009) was then used to impute genotypes at un-genotyped SNPs using the 1000 Genomes Phase three data as reference.
 Finally, a total of 6,414,304 imputed SNPs passed quality control and were combined with 810,648 genotyped SNPs for further analyses.

-## CANDELA study
+### CANDELA study

 CANDELA samples (Ruiz-Linares et al., 2014) consist of 6630 volunteers recruited in five Latin American countries (Brazil, Colombia, Chile, México and Perú).
 Ethics approval was obtained from: The Universidad Nacional Autónoma de México (México), the Universidad de Antioquia (Colombia), the Universidad Peruana Cayetano Heredia (Perú), the Universidad de Tarapacá (Chile), the Universidade Federal do Rio Grande do Sul (Brazil), and the University College London (UK).
 All participants provided written informed consent.
 Individuals with dysmorphologies, a history of facial surgery or trauma, or with BMI over 33 were excluded (due to the effect of obesity on facial features).
 DNA samples were genotyped on Illumina’s Omni Express BeadChip.
 After applying quality control filters 669,462 SNPs and 6357 individuals were retained for further analyses (2922 males, 3435 females).
 Average admixture proportions for this sample were estimated as: 48% European, 46% Native American and 6% African, but with substantial inter-individual variation.
 After all genomic and phenotypic quality controls this study included 5958 individuals.
 The genetic PCs were obtained from the LD-pruned dataset of 93,328 SNPs using PLINK 1.9.
 These PCs were selected by inspecting the proportion of variance explained and checking scatter and scree plots.
 The final imputed dataset used in the GWAS analyses included genotypes for 9,143,600 SNPs using the 1000 Genomes Phase I reference panel.
 Association analysis on the imputed dataset were performed using the best-guess imputed genotypes in PLINK 1.9 using linear regression with an additive genetic model incorporating age, sex and five genetic PCs as covariates.

-## Queensland Institute of Medical Research (QIMR) study
+### Queensland Institute of Medical Research (QIMR) study

 After phenotype and genotype quality control, data were available for 1101 participants who were mainly twins aged 16 years.
 All participants, and where appropriate their parent or guardian, gave informed consent, and all studies were approved by the QIMR Berghofer Human Research Ethics Committee.
 Participants were genotyped on the Illumina Human610-Quad and Core+Exome SNP chips.
 Genotype data were screened for genotyping quality (GenCall < 0.7), SNP and individual call rates (<0.95), HWE failure (p<1e-6) and MAF (<0.01).
 Data were checked for pedigree, sex and Mendelian errors and for non-European ancestry.
 Imputation was performed on the Michigan Imputation Server using the SHAPEIT/minimac Pipeline according to the standard protocols.

-## Facial shape phenotyping
+### Facial shape phenotyping

 In our study, we focused on 13 facial landmarks available in all cohorts with 3-dimensional digital photographs.
 These included right (ExR) and left (ExL) exocanthion: points of bilateral outer canthus; right (EnR) and left (EnL) endocanthion: points of bilateral inner canthus; nasion (Nsn): the point where the bridge of the nose meets the forehead; pronasale (Prn): the point of the nose tip; subnasale (Sbn): the point where the base of the nasal septum meets the philtrum; right (AlR) and left (AlL) alare: points of bilateral nose wing; labliale superius (Ls): the point of labial superius; labiale inferius (Li): the point of labial inferius; right (ChR) and left (ChL) cheilion: points of bilateral angulus oris.
 Slightly different image processing algorithms were applied to 3dMD images to capture facial landmarks in the participating cohorts.
 In RS and TwinsUK, the raw 3D facial images were acquired using a 3D photographic scanning system manufactured by 3dMD (http://www.3dmd.com/).
 Participants were asked to keep their mouths closed and adopt a neutral expression during the acquisition of the 3D scans.
 Ensemble methods for automated 3D face landmarking were then used to derived 21 landmarks (de Jong et al., 2018; de Jong et al., 2016).
 In short, 3D surface model of participants’ face obtained with commercial photogrammetry systems for faces called 3dMDface were input to the algorithm.
 Then a map projection of these face surfaces transformed the 3D data set into 3D relief maps and 2D images were generated from these 3D relief maps.
 These images were subjected to a 2D landmarking method like Elastic Bunch Graph Matching.
 Finally, registered 2D landmarks are mapped back into 3D, inverting the projection.
 13 shared facial landmarks coordinate data were processed using GPA to remove variations due to scaling, shifting and rotation.
 Euclidean distances were calculated between all landmarks.
 Outliers (>3 sd) were removed before the subsequent analysis.
 Shapiro-Wilk test (Royston, 1995) was used to test the normality of phenotype distribution.
 At 15 years of age, the ALSPAC children were recalled (5253 attended) and 3D facial scans where taken using two high-resolution Konica Minolta VI-900 laser scanners (lenses with a focal length 14.5 mm).
 The set of left and right facial scans of each individual were processed, registered, and merged using a locally developed algorithm implemented as a macro in Rapidform 2006 (Kau et al., 2004; Paternoster et al., 2012; Toma et al., 2009).
 22 landmarks were recorded manually.
 GPA was used to remove affine variations due to shifting, rotation and scaling.
 4747 individuals had usable images (506 individuals did not complete the assessment or facial scans were removed due to poor quality).
 The coordinates of 22 facial landmarks were derived from the scans, of which 13 were shared across all other studies.
 3D Euclidean distances were calculated between the facial landmarks.
 3D facial models from PITT were obtained with 3dMD digital stereo-photogrammetry systems.
 Facial landmarks were collected on the facial surfaces by trained raters and assessed for common placement errors during subsequent quality control.
 A set of 78 linear distance variables was then calculated from a subset of 13 of these landmarks, chosen because they were shared among all of the discovery cohorts in this study.
 These distances were screened for outliers.
 In UYG, the 3DMDface system (www.3dmd.com/3dMDface) was used to collect high-resolution 3D facial images from participants.
 A dense registration was applied to align all the 3D images as described elsewhere (Guo et al., 2013).
 In brief, 15 salient facial landmarks were first automatically annotated based on the PCA projection of texture and shape information.
 Afterwards, a facial image of high quality and smooth shape surface was chosen as the reference, and its mesh was re-sampled to achieve an even density of one vertex in each 1mm × 1 mm grid.
 The reference face was then warped to register every sample face by matching all the 15 landmarks, via a non-rigid thin-plate spline (TPS) transformation.
 The mesh points of the reference face were then projected to the sample surface to find their one-to-one correspondents.
 The resulting points of projection were used to define the mesh of the sample facial surface.
 After the alignment, each sample face was represented by a set of 32,251 3D points and 15 target points were ready to be analyzed.
 A set of 78 linear distance variables was calculated from a subset of 13 of these 15 landmarks.
 In CANDELA, ordinal phenotyping was described in prior GWAS (Adhikari et al., 2016).
 In short, right side and frontal 2D photographs of participants were used to score 14 facial traits, Intra-class correlation coefficients (ICCs) were calculated to indicate a moderate-to-high intra-rater reliability of the trait scores.
 All photographs were scored by the same rater.
 In QIMR, two independent researchers manually evaluated all 2D portrait photos and located the coordinates for 36 facial landmarks.
 Satisfactory inter-rater concordance was obtained (Pearson’s correlation coefficient, mean r = 0.76).
 The average landmark coordinates between the two researchers were used for Euclidian distance calculation.

-## Phenotype characteristics
+### Phenotype characteristics

 Phenotype characteristics were explored for gender and aging effect, phenotypic and genetic correlations, clustering, and twins-heritability.
 Gender and aging effects were estimated using beta, p, and R2 values from linear models.
 Phenotypic correlations were estimated using Pearson’s correlation coefficients.
 Genetic correlations were estimated using genome-wide SNPs and the multivariate linear mixed model algorithm implemented in the GEMMA software package (Zhou & Stephens, 2014).
 Manual clustering was according to the involvement of intra- and inter- organ landmarks.
-Unsupervised hierarchical clustering was conducted using the 1-abs(correlation) as the dissimilarity matrix and each iteration was updated using the Lance - Williams formula (Ward, 1963). we calculated twins heritability for TwinsUK and QIMR twins using the phenotypic correlation derived from monozygotic twins (MZ) and dizygotic twins (DZ), that is h2=2[corMZ-cor(DZ)].
+Unsupervised hierarchical clustering was conducted using the 1-abs(correlation) as the dissimilarity matrix and each iteration was updated using the Lance - Williams formula (Ward, 1963). we calculated twins heritability for TwinsUK and QIMR twins using the phenotypic correlation derived from monozygotic twins (MZ) and dizygotic twins (DZ), that is $h^{2}=2[corMZ-cor(DZ)]$.
 SNP-based heritability was estimated for twins cohorts using the restricted estimated maximum likelihood method implemented in the GCTA software package (Yang et al., 2011).

-## GWAS, meta-analysis, and replication studies
+### GWAS, meta-analysis, and replication studies

 GWASs for face phenotypes were independently carried out in RS, TwinsUK, ALSPAC, PITT, CANDELA, UYG, and QIMR based on linear or logistic models assuming an additive allele effect adjusted for potential confounders in each cohorts, such as family relationships, sex, age, BMI and genetic PCs using software packages including PLINK (Purcell et al., 2007), GEMMA (Zhou and Stephens, 2012), and Rare Metal Worker (Feng et al., 2014).
 It should be noted that we used the scaled General Procrustes Analysis (GPA) to eliminate potential confounding effect of BMI although in some cohorts BMI was additionally included as a covariate, which shouldn’t have affected the results of our meta-analysis.
 For RS, association tests were run between the 78 3D facial distance measurements (after scaled GPA) and 6,886,439 genotyped and imputed SNPs with MAF > 0.01, imputation R2 > 0.8, SNP call rate > 0.97 and HWE > 0.0001.
 GWAS was performed using linear regression under the additive genetic model while adjusting for sex, age, and the first four genomic PCs derived using GCTA (Yang et al., 2011).
 For TwinsUK, quality control was performed on SNPs (MAF > 0.01, imputation R2 > 0.8, SNP call rate > 0.99).
 One of each pair of monozygotic twins (MZ) were excluded from association tests to reduce relatedness.
 The final sample included 1020 individuals and 4,699,859 autosomal genotyped and imputed variants.
 GWAS was performed between the 78 3D facial distance measurements (after scaled GPA) and genotyped and imputed SNPs using linear regression under the additive genetic model while adjusting for age and the first four genomic PCs.
 For ALSPAC, 3941 study participants had both genotype and 3D facial phenotype data.
 GCTA was used to remove individuals with excessive relatedness (GRM > 0.05) and quality control was performed on SNPs (MAF > 0.01, imputation R2 > 0.8, SNP call rate > 0.99).
 The final sample included 3707 individuals and 4,627,882 autosomal genotyped and imputed SNPs.
 GWAS was performed between the 78 3D facial distance measurements (after scaled GPA) and genotyped and imputed SNPs using linear regression under the additive genetic model while adjusting for age, sex, and the first four genomic PCs using PLINK 1.9 (Purcell et al., 2007).
 For PITT, association tests were run between the 78 3D facial distance measurements (after scaled GPA) and 9,478,231 genotyped and imputed SNPs with MAF > 1% and HWE > 0.0001.
 GWAS was performed using linear regression under the additive genetic model while adjusting for sex, age, age2, height, weight and the first four genomic PCs using PLINK 1.9.
 For the analysis of the X-chromosome, genotypes were coded 0, 1, and two as per the additive genetic model for females, and coded 0, two for males in order to maintain the same scale between sexes.
 Note that in the meta-analysis of all cohorts, the X-chromosome was not included.
 For CANDELA, PLINK 1.9 was used to perform the primary genome-wide association tests for each phenotype using multiple linear regression with an additive genetic model incorporating age, sex, BMI and five genetic PCs as covariates.
 Association analyses were performed on the imputed dataset with two approaches: using the best-guess imputed genotypes in PLINK, and using the IMPUTE2 genotype probabilities in SNPTEST v2.5.
 Both were consistent with each other and with the results from the chip genotype data.
 GWAS results with using best-guess genotypes were used in the subsequent meta-analysis.
 For UYG, GWAS were carried out using PLINK 1.9 and a linear regression model with additive SNP effects was used.
 Details was described in prior GWAS (Qiao et al., 2018).
 For QIMR, the GWAS was conducted using Rare Metal Worker with linear regression adjusted for sex, age, BMI and the first five genomic PCs.

 Inverse variance fixed-effect meta-analysis were carried out using PLINK to combine GWAS results for samples of European origin and having 3dMDface data, that is RS, TwinsUK, ALSPAC, and PITT, which included 7,029,494 autosomal SNPs overlapping between the 4 discovery cohorts with physical positions aligned according to NCBI human genome sequence build GRCh37.p13.
 X chromosome was not included in meta-analyses.
 Summary statistics of all SNPs and all facial phenotypes from the GWAS meta-analysis from the four cohorts of European descent (RS, TwinsUK, ALSPAC and PITT) are available via figshare https://doi.org/10.6084/m9.figshare.10298396 and will be made available through the NHGRI-EBI GWAS Catalog https://www.ebi.ac.uk/gwas/downloads/summary-statistics.
 Meta-analysis results were visualized using superposed Manhattan plots and Q-Q plots.
 All genomic inflation factors were close to 1 and not further considered.
 Because many of the 78 facial phenotypes were correlated, we applied the matrix decomposition method described by Li and Ji (2005) to determine the effective number of independent phenotypes as 43.
 We then set our study-wide significant threshold at p<1.2×10−9 using Bonferroni correction of 43 phenotypes, considering significant threshold for single phenotype GWAS as P<5×10−8).
 We considered the threshold of 5×10−8 as the threshold for replication studies in CANDELA, UYG, and QIMR.
 Since the 3dMDface data were available in UYG, exact replications were conducted, that is the genetic association was tested for the corresponding phenotypes in the meta-analysis.
 Since only 2D photos were available in CANDELA and QIMR, trait-wise replications were conducted to test H0: no association for all face phenotypes vs. H1: associated with at least one face phenotypes.
 We used a combined test of dependent tests to combine genetic association tests involving highly correlated face phenotypes (Kost and McDermott, 2002).
 In short, the test statistic of the combined test follows a scaled chi-squared distribution when tests are dependent.
-The mean of the χ2 values is:
+The mean of the $χ^{2}$ values is:

-E(χ2)=2k, and the variance can be estimated as
+$E(χ^{2})=2k$, and the variance can be estimated as

-var(χ2)=4k+2∑1≤i<j≤kcov(−2logPi, −2logPj), where
+$var(χ^{2})=4k+2\sum1\leqi<j\leqkcov(−2logP_{i}, −2logP_{j})$, where

-k is the number of phenotypes, Pi is the p value of the ith test.
-The covariance term cov(-2logPi, -2logPj)  can be approximated by the following formula using the phenotype correlation matrix:cov-2logPi, -2logPj≈3.263rij+0.71rij2+0.027rij3
+$k$ is the number of phenotypes, $P_{i}$ is the $p$ value of the $i$th test.
+The covariance term $cov(-2logP_{i},-2logP_{j})$ can be approximated by the following formula using the phenotype correlation matrix:

+$$
+cov-2logP_{i},-2logP_{j}≈3.263r_{ij}+0.71r_{ij}^{2}+0.027r_{ij}^{3}
+$$

 This approximation has been shown nearly identical to the exact value with difference less than 0.0002 for −0.98 <rij < 0.98 (Kost and McDermott, 2002).
 We then again used the combined test of dependent tests to combine replication evidence from all three cohorts.
 Multiple testing was corrected for the number of selected SNPs using the Bonferroni method.
 Regional linkage disequilibrium r2 values were calculated in PLINK and visualized using R scripting.
 Regional association plots were produced using LocusZoom (Pruim et al., 2010).

-## Genetic diversity and positive selection signal analysis
+### Genetic diversity and positive selection signal analysis

 To test for signals of allele frequency diversity and positive selection in the face associated genomic regions, we derived two commonly used statistics in population genetics, that is the fixation index (FST) and the integrated haplotype score (iHS) for all SNPs in the associated regions.
 The FST is a parameter in population genetics for quantifying the differentiation due to genetic structure between a pair of groups by measuring the proportion of genetic diversity due to allele frequency differences among populations potentially as a result of divergent natural selection (Holsinger and Weir, 2009).
 We performed a genome-wide FST analysis for three pairs of populations (AFR-EAS, EAS-EUR, and EUR-AFR) in the samples from the 1000 Genome Project using the PLINK software.
 The empirical significance cutoff for each of the three population pairs was set to the value corresponding to the top 1% FST values in the genome.
 The iHS is the integrate of the extended haplotype homozygosity (EHH) statistic to highlight recent positive selected variants that have not yet reached fixation, and large values suggest the adaption to the selective pressures in the most recent stage of evolution (Sabeti et al., 2002; Voight et al., 2006).
 The EHH statistic was calculated for all SNPs in AFR, EAS and EUR samples.
 Then the iHS statistic, integral of the decay of EHH away from each SNP until EHH reaches 0.05, was calculated for all SNPs, in which an allele frequency bin of 0.05 was used to standardize iHS scores against other SNPs of the same frequency class.
 Finally, we calculated empirical significance threshold over the genome assuming a Gaussian distribution of iHS scores under the neutral model.
 The cutoff was based on the top 1% absolute iHS scores calculated in three samples respectively as the absolute score indicate the selection intensity.

-## Multivariable and polygenic score (PS) analysis
+### Multivariable and polygenic score (PS) analysis

 Multivariable and polygenic score analyses were conducted in the RS cohort.
 For all SNPs showing study-wide suggestively significant association with face phenotypes (p<5x10−8), we performed a multivariable regression analysis aiming to select SNPs that still be significant after regressing out the effects of the 24 lead SNPs by including them as covariates in the model, which resulted in 31 SNPs for the subsequent modeling.
 A forward step-wise regression was conducted to access the independent effects of the selected SNPs on sex- and age- adjusted face phenotypes, where the R2 contribution of each SNP was estimated by comparing the current model fitting R2 with the R2 in a previous iteration.
-Next, we calculated PS for AFR, EUR, EAS individuals of the 1000 Genomes Project using the selected SNPs and the effect sizes estimated from the multivariable analysis, that is PS=∑i=1nβiAi.
+Next, we calculated PS for AFR, EUR, EAS individuals of the 1000 Genomes Project using the selected SNPs and the effect sizes estimated from the multivariable analysis, that is $PS=\sum_{i=1}^{n}\beta_{i}A_{i}$.
 The mean values and distributions of the standardized PS values for all face phenotypes in each continental group was visualized using a face map and multiple boxplots, in which the differences between groups were highlighted according to the p-values from the ANOVA test, which tests H0: PS values are the same in all continental groups and H1: PS values are different in at least one of the groups.

-## Gene ontology analysis, expression analysis and SNP functional annotation
+### Gene ontology analysis, expression analysis and SNP functional annotation

 To further study the involved functions and regulation relationships of the genome-wide significantly associated SNP markers and candidate genes nearby, the genes located within 100 kb up- and down-stream of the SNPs were selected to perform biological process enrichment analysis based on the Gene Ontology (GO) database.
 The enrichment analysis was performed using the R package ‘clusterProfiler’ (Yu et al., 2012).
 RNA-seq data from the study of Prescott et al. (2015), GTEx (Lonsdale et al., 2013) and ENCODE (ENCODE Project Consortium, 2012) were used to compare the differences in gene expression levels between our face-associated genes and all genes over the genome in CNCCs.
 We examined entries in GWAS catalog (Welter et al., 2014) to explore the potential pleotropic effects in our face associated regions.
 The GTEx (Lonsdale et al., 2013) dataset was used to annotate our face associated SNPs for significant single-tissue cis-eQTL effects in all 48 available tissues.
 We used the CNCC data from Prescott et al. and UCSC (Aken et al., 2016) to perform a variety of functional annotations for the face associated SNPs in non-coding regions using the WashU Epigenome Browser, including histone modifications (H3K27ac, H3K4me1 and H3K4me3 tracks), chromatin modifier (p300 tracks), transcription factors (TFAP2A tracks), chromatin accessibility (ATACseq tracks) and conserved regions (PhyloP (Siepel et al., 2005) tracks) from UCSC.
 To investigate the pattern of regulation within each association region in details, we calculated the log scaled quantile rank and variation of all LD SNP (r2 > 0.25) in three replicated measurements from 6 types of Chip-seq data, and for all significant base-pair in vicinity (within 20 kb) of all top-associated SNPs.
 All analyses were conducted using R Environment for Statistical Computing (version 3.3.1) unless otherwise specified.

-## Cell culture
+### Cell culture

 Neural progenitors were derived from human induced pluripotent stem cells as described previously (male, age 57 years, derived from primary skin fibroblasts) (Gunhanlar et al., 2018).
 Written informed consent was obtained in accordance with the Medical Ethical Committee of the Erasmus University Medical Center.
 Neural progenitors contain a subpopulation of neural crest progenitor cells that were enriched by fluorescence-activated cell sorting for CD271 (BD Bioscience 560927, BD FACSAria III) (Dupin and Coelho-Aguiar, 2013; Lee et al., 2007).
 CD271 (p75) is a surface antigen marking neural crest progenitor cells which give rise to craniofacial tissues as well as melanocyte primary cells (Morrison et al., 1999).
 CD271+ cells were grown in DMEM:F12, 1% N2 supplement, 2% B27 supplement, 1% P/S, 20 ng/ml FGF at 37°C/5% CO2.
 G361 cells were cultured in DMEM/10% FCS at 37°C/5% CO2.
 The cell line was tested negative for mycoplasma contamination and its identity was authenticated by STR profiling using PowerPlex 16 System (Promega).

-## In vitro functional experiments: Luciferase reporter assay
+### In vitro functional experiments: Luciferase reporter assay

 We explored the effect of the five selected SNPs on gene expression in CD271+ and G361 melanoma cells by a luciferase reporter assay.
 Custom 500 bp gBlocks Gene fragments (IDT) containing putative enhancers surrounding each of the five selected SNPs were cloned into a modified pGL3 firefly luciferase reporter vector (SV40 promoter and 3´UTR replaced by HSP promoter and 3´UTR).
 For each SNP, constructs containing both ancestral and derived alleles were tested.
 Equimolar amount of constructs (measured by qPCR detecting the firefly luciferase gene using GoTaq qPCR Master Mix (Promega) were co-transfected with renilla luciferase control vector into CD271+ and G361 cells using Lipofectamine LTX (Invitrogen).
 Luciferase activity was measured 48 hr after transfection using the Dual-Glo Luciferase Assay System (Promega).
 Data are presented as relative luciferase activity (firefly/renilla activity ratio) fold change compared to the construct containing the less active allele and represent at least three independent replicates.
 Student´s t-test was performed to test differences in gene expression.
 The Key Resources Table summarizing reagents and resources used in the in-vitro functional experiments is included in the Supplementary file 1 - Table 19 (see Supplementary file 1).